hyperledger.fabricx.orderer¶

 orderer_rpc_port: 7050

-# Metrics port exposed by the orderer.
+# Operations endpoint port exposed by the orderer.
+This endpoint serves operational APIs and Prometheus metrics.
 Example: `7060`.

-orderer_metrics_port: 7060
+orderer_operations_port: 7060

 orderer_k8s_rpc_node_port: 31050